danelahman/higher-order-aeff-agda/README.md

   - `Finality.agda` - proof that the result forms of computations are final, i.e., they do not reduce further

   - `ProcessFinality.agda` - proof that the result forms of processes are final, i.e., they do not reduce further

+- All the aforementioned Agda files are typechecked when typechecking the file `Everything.agda`

 ## Acknowledgements